gsoft-inc/dynamite/README.md

 2. **GSoft.Dynamite.SP**
     * Full-trust solution package (WSP) ready to deploy to your on-premise farm
         * Provisions the DLL from the GSoft.Dynamite package (see 1. above) to the GAC
-        * Deploy the WSP solution with `Add-SPSolution` from a SharePoint Management Shell
+        * Deploy the WSP solution with `Add-SPSolution` and `Deploy-SPSolution` from a SharePoint Management Shell
-    * PowerShell cmdlets module to help with provisionning
+    * PowerShell cmdlets module to help with provisioning
         * Will turn all your PowerShell shells into SharePoint Management Shell and register a Dynamite module of cmdlets
         * Install through `.\tools\Install-DSPModule.ps1`, review set of cmdlets with `Get-DSPCommand`
     * Should be installed *only once globally* in your Visual Studio solution